project-flexos/asplos22-ae/experiments/fig-11_flexos-alloc-latency/README.md

 Gate and allocation latency microbenchmarks.
 FlexOS is compared with Linux (with and without KPTI).

-### :warning: Measurements without KPTI
+### Measurement workflow

+This experiment is somewhat special, as it requires one measurement with KPTI disabled on the host system.
+This requires changes to the kernel command line and a reboot.
+The workflow is therefore slightly different, but we tried to make it as streamlined as possible:

+1. Prepare the experiment as usual with `make prepare`
+2. Run the first numbers as usual with `make run`
+3. Disable KPTI using `./toggle-kpti.sh off`
+4. After the reboot, run `make run` again
+5. Re-enable KPTI with `./toggle-kpti.sh on`

-Measurements without KPTI require a reboot with different kernel command line parameters.
-You can achieve this using `toggle-kpti.sh on`.
-Once you are done with the measurement, we recommend that you immediately run `toggle-kpti.sh off` to reset the machine to its initial state.
+As soon as you are done with step (4), we recommend that you immediately proceed to step 5 to reset the machine to its initial state.

 Note (especially to ASPLOS'22 AE reviewers): disabling KPTI will affect all other measurements, not only Linux for this figure.
 Make sure to re-enable KPTI